Overview:

-When a lead is received in the system, it moves through multiple stages (Fresh, Claimed, Interested, Meeting done, Visit Done, Negotiation, Booking done and failed).
-Sales agents, call the customers, plan follow ups, face-to-face meetings and site visits with the leads.
-Each of these actions are captured in the system with a
+When a lead is received in the system, it moves through multiple stages (Fresh, Claimed, Interested, Meeting done, Visit Done, Negotiation, Booking done, and failed).
+Sales agents, call the customers, plan follow-ups, face-to-face meetings, and site visits with the leads.
+Each of these actions is captured in the system with a

 timestamp.
 These timestamps can be used to filter leads from the system.